http4k/www/src/website/content/commercial-terms.md

 - For subscribers with a Quote, either party may terminate this Agreement upon 15 days' written notice in the event that Customer has no then-current subscription.
 - For Pro edition subscribers, continuation is subject to active renewal through ongoing subscription or purchase.

-6.7 Customer may terminate this Agreement at any time upon written notice to http4k.
-Either party may terminate this Agreement immediately upon 15 days' written notice to the other party in the event of any material breach of this Agreement (including without limitation, any breach of Section 2.2 and/or failure to pay any amounts when due hereunder) by such party where such material breach is not cured during such notice period.
+6.7 Either party may terminate this Agreement immediately upon 15 days' written notice to the other party in the event of any material breach of this
+Agreement (including without limitation, any breach of Section 2.2 and/or failure to pay any amounts when due hereunder) by such party where such material breach is not cured during such notice period.

 6.8 Either party may terminate this Agreement, without notice, (i) upon the institution by or against the other party of insolvency, receivership or bankruptcy proceedings (provided such proceedings are not dismissed within one hundred twenty (120) days of such institution), (ii) upon the other party's making an assignment for the benefit of creditors, or (iii) upon the other party's dissolution or ceasing to do business without a successor.

 6.9 Customer's rights to the Licensed Materials, and any licenses granted hereunder, shall terminate upon any termination of this Agreement.
+The following
-In the event that Customer terminates this Agreement pursuant to the second sentence of Section 6.2 above, http4k will refund to Customer a pro-rated portion of pre-paid Fees for Services not actually received by Customer as of the date of such termination.
-The following Sections will survive any termination of this Agreement: 2 through 6 (except for Section 4.3), and 8 through 11.
+Sections will survive any termination of this Agreement: 2 through 6 (except for Section 4.3), and 8 through 11.

 ## 7. ACCESS TO PRIVATE RESOURCES